chrisjrn/kaas/README.md

 the server (Ctrl+C), and restart it.
 The ability to change slide decks is a planned feature.

+### Troubleshooting

+If you get an `ImportError: No module named AppKit` message; try running the following:

+    $ sudo easy_install-2.6 pyobjc-framework-Cocoa

+And running

+    $ python2.6 remote_server.py

 Basic Use -- GUI
 ----------------